gonzzj/bons-game/README.md

 ## Install project

-Use npm install or yarn install to install the dependencies of the project.
+Use `npm install` or `yarn install` on the root in order to install the dependencies of the project.

 ## Code style: